StoglRobotics/ros_team_workspace/templates/ros2_control/append_to_README.md

 ## Loading Controllers

-To move the robot you should load and start contorllers.
+To move the robot you should load and start controllers.
 To get feedback about robot's state `JointStateController` is used. to send command to the robot `ForwardCommandController` (direct goals) or `JointTrajectoryController` (interpolates trajectory).
 The sections below describe their usage.